8 Days Snow Leopard Safari

 Overnight: Camping or local Tibetan households

 Day 8.
 Yushu Departure.
 Meals: B

 On the morning of the last day of this tour, we will drive back to Yushu airport so your group can catch your flight promptly.
 This will conclude the scheduled activities for this itinerary.

 1. If you need help in arranging a flight to Yushu from Beijing, Shanghai, Xi'an, Chengdu, or the trip out of Yushu, please feel free to contact us.

 2. We recommend you bring your sleeping bags for the camping nights.

-3. If you prefer a better chance for searching Wild yak, Tibetan Antelope, Tibetan Wild Ass.
+3. If you prefer a better chance for searching Wild yak, Tibetan Antelope, Kiang.

 Here is a Four-Day Extention Tour for your reference: